Division of Marine Resources

 What We Do

 The Division of Marine Resources is responsible for the management of living marine resources and their habitats within the Marine and Coastal District of New York State (take a look at our mission statement).

 Our Division is divided into three major program areas:

 This program monitors and develops management recommendations for the principal finfish and crustacean species of the State.
 These include striped bass, shad, sturgeon, weakfish, winter flounder, scup, blackfish (tautog), bluefish, fluke, lobster, blue crab, horseshoe crab, and many others.
 Because nearly all these species migrate up and down the coast and occur in the waters of several states, data collection and management responsibility is shared among states and between the states and federal government.
 Two of the principal institutions for accomplishing this cooperative management are the Atlantic States Marine Fisheries Commission and the Mid-Atlantic Fishery Management Council (links to these two agencies can be found in the right hand column under "Links Leaving DEC's Website").
 Each of these institutions has representatives from New York State who help make the management decisions.
 To learn more about the process of fisheries management click on National Marine Fisheries Service - Fisheries Management link under "Links Leaving DEC's Website" in the right hand column.

 Program staff also directly sample fish populations through a series of seine surveys and trawl surveys in the western bays and on the southern shores of Long Island, and Peconic Bays.
 The program also conducts a series of surveys of recreational and commercial fisheries to collect data for species management.
-In addition, the program has ongoing projects which deal with public access to the marine waters and the development of artificial reefs.

-The Shellfish Section has two program units: shellfish resource management and shellfish sanitation.
+The Shellfish Section has three program units: shellfish resource management, shellfish harvest area classification and shellfish inspection.
 The management unit is responsible for the maintenance of the State's bivalve mollusk resource.
 Management plans are developed and implemented for the harvest of specific shellfish species.
-The Shellfish program also oversees the shellfish transplant program and mariculture.
+The shellfish management program also oversees the shellfish transplant program and mariculture.